HIV Prevention

 What is PEP?

 PEP stands for post-exposure prophylaxis.
 The word “prophylaxis” means to prevent or control the spread of an infection or disease.
-PEP means taking HIV medicines within 72 hours (3 days) after a possible exposure to HIV to prevent HIV.
+PEP refers to the use of HIV medicines to prevent HIV infection within 72 hours (3 days) after a possible exposure.

 For more information, see the HIVinfo fact sheets on The Basics of HIV Prevention and Pre-Exposure Prophylaxis (PrEP).